verrazzano/docs/content/en/docs/setup/customizing/istio.md

                     service.beta.kubernetes.io/oci-load-balancer-shape: 10Mbps
 ```

-When overriding values in the ingress gateway or the egress gateway it is necessary to specify the name,
+When overriding values in the ingress gateway or the egress gateway, it is necessary to specify the name,
 so either `istio-ingressgateway`, or `istio-egressgateway`.

 Verrazzano can accept any valid IstioOperator Custom Resource as an override.
-The IstioOperator API I can be reference
+You can reference the IstioOperator API
 in the [istio.io/api/operator/v1alpha1 package](https://pkg.go.dev/istio.io/api/operator/v1alpha1).